-3. Turnkey Expansion
+3. Turnkey expansion

 One of the most frustrating parts of opening a new franchise is the time it can take from conception to your first order.

-You are literally starting from the ground up and often spend time waiting for repairs and reconstruction to take place before you can even open the place.
+You are literally starting from the ground up and often spend time waiting for reconstruction to take place before you can even open the place.
 Another great benefit of ghost kitchens is the fact that they are extremely quick to set up.
 In fact, many businesses moving into our ghost kitchens have set up their space within a few weeks.

 Once you rent your ghost kitchen, all you need to do is put your basic equipment in place, organise your chefs, and start cooking.
-Typically, you’ll be seeing a positive return on your investment within 6 months – a tiny timeframe compared to the five years it often takes for dine-in restaurants to see the same.
+Typically, you’ll be seeing a positive return on your investment within 6 months – a short timeframe compared to the five years it often takes for dine-in restaurants to see the same.

 4. Expand quickly